 As is the case in most major cities, the closer to the centre one lives, the more expensive accommodation will be.
 Bangkok is well known for its traffic jams, so commuting may not be an attractive option for many.
 Owing to this, most expats live in serviced apartments in the city centre and the areas and suburbs close to public transport hubs.
 These typically come with cleaning services and sought-after amenities, such as gyms and swimming pools.

 Non-serviced apartments are also available at more reasonable rates.
-Expat families generally live in Western-style suburban gated communities on the outskirts of Bangkok, but this option is significantly more expensive.
+Expat families generally live in Western-style suburban gated communities on the outskirts of Bangkok, but this option is significantly pricier.
 Expats will also need to account for utilities, which can add up quickly due to Bangkok’s hot weather and the need for air conditioning.

 Cost of transport in Bangkok

-Bangkok boasts efficient and extensive public transport infrastructure.
+Bangkok boasts an efficient and extensive public transport infrastructure.
 Expats will have access to the BTS Skytrain and MRT at fairly reasonable prices.
 Expats may also purchase the reloadable Rabbit card to reduce their commuting expenses.
-Taxis are also abundant and are a cost-effective way to get around Bangkok.
+Taxis are abundant and are a cost-effective way to get around Bangkok.

 Cost of eating out and entertainment in Bangkok